AxisCommunications/backstage-plugins/plugins/statuspage/README.md

 ### Integration with the Catalog

-To enable the Jira Dashboard plugin for your entity, the entity yaml must have the following annotation:
+To enable the StatuspageEntityCard for your entity, the entity yaml must have the following annotation:

 ```yaml
 apiVersion: backstage.io/v1alpha1